John P. Connolly (businessman)

 John Patrick Connolly (born 29 August 1950) is an English businessman.
 He is the chairman of Eisner Advisory Group LLC, Interpath Advisory, Stonehage Fleming and Metric Capital Partners.
 He was chairman of two FTSE-100 companies, G4S and Amec Foster Wheeler.
 Prior to that he was senior partner and chief executive of Deloitte in the UK, and global managing partner and global chairman of Deloitte until his retirement from the firm in June 2011.

 Early life

 John Connolly was born on 29 August 1950.
 His father was John Connolly and his mother, Mary Morrison.
 He was educated at St Bede's College, Manchester.

 Career

 Connolly ran an office for Deloitte in the Middle East, was partner-in-charge of its Leeds office and a regional managing partner.
 He was also head of the London office and UK managing partner.
-He was also global managing partner and global chairman of Deloitte until mid 2011.

-Connolly transformed Deloitte in UK – once the smallest of the Big Four accountants – after masterminding a merger with Arthur Andersen in 2002.
-Rivals predicted that Andersen, which collapsed because of its association with Enron, would be a bad fit with Deloitte.
-However, under Connolly’s stewardship, the two gradually merged and avoided mass defections.
-He has also insisted that the firm retains its consulting arm, the only big accountancy practice to do so, and plays a significant role in advising some of the firm’s biggest clients.

-In 2008, Connolly was named at number 58 in the Times Power 100, the annually compiled list of men and women who hold sway over British business, ranking 34 places above Sir Richard Branson.
-Connolly was also named as the Personality of the Year in the Accountancy Age Awards 2008, described as “the accountancy world’s equivalent of Sir Alex Ferguson”.